 The Councillors of Hobsons Bay are the elected community representatives for the city.
 They determine the strategic direction of the organisation and its deliverables.
-They play a lead role in deliberative decision making about local issues on behalf of residents and they make the final decisions on matters presented to them.
+They play a lead role in deliberative decision making about local issues on behalf of residents and they make the final decisions on matters presented to them formally at Council Meetings.
 As such, the community engagement processes outlined in this policy are designed to support and complement them in this process.